scuzzydude/asimov/asimov.md

 Not today.
 I don't think we'd even begun to sort the ethical complexity having Broadcast Media competing with Paid Cable News before we were hit first with the internet, then microblogging, then social media.
 In today's world, if you have an opinion, no matter how idiotic, about some recent or historical event, it will take you less than a second to find a confirming opinion and "facts" to back it up.
 How the heck do you deal with that ethically, while still protecting my first amendment right to be a bigger idiot than you?
 No idea, and it's unrealistic to expect that the founding fathers did either.
 However, it's not really their responsibility.
 We -- generationally -- invented the technology, and profited from it, so it's our responsibility to deal with the ethics of it.

-Satoshi Nakumoto's brilliant engineering of bitcoin opened a whole new world for us, and allowed us to free our dependence on government and banks.
+Satoshi Nakamoto's brilliant engineering of bitcoin opened a whole new world for us, and allowed us to free our dependence on government and banks.
 Governments never did deal with the ethical side of money.
 Money is exchange of value.
 Warfare, and ultimately, any violent confrontation, is a difference in values between people and cultures.
-It seems to me, before we take our money completely into our own hands, we ought to find a common value across all people.
+It seems to me, before we take our money completely into our own hands, we ought to find common values across all people.
 It is simple -- if what you value is gold, people are less valuable.
 If what you value is hash rate, then both people and the environment are less valuable.

 I made a crack about the US Dollar not being back by anything but the full faith of the government, which wasn't any better than bitcoin being backed by mathematics.
 Well, that's not true at all.
 The US Government is me.
 It's me and my parents and my children and my neighbors, Americans by birth or by choice.
 It's backed by our common values as Americans.
 As the year 2020 clearly shown, we are a divided people, we have extremes of opinions on multiple axes, and there are few things we can all get on the same page about.